curl/curl/docs/WEBSOCKET.md

 # WebSocket in curl

+## URL

+WebSocket communication with libcurl is done by setting up a transfer to a URL using the `ws:/` or `wss://` URL schemes.
+The latter one being the secure version done over HTTPS.

+When using `wss://` to do WebSocket over HTTPS, the standard TLS and HTTPS options will be acknowledged for the CA, verification of server certificate etc.

+WebSocket communication is done by upgrading a connection from either HTTP or HTTPS.
+When given a WebSocket URL to work with, libcurl considers it a transfer failure if the upgrade procedure fails.
+This means that a plain HTTP 200 response code is considered an error for this work.

 ## API

 The WebSocket API is described in the individual man pages for the new API.